AbhinavXJ/Advanced-Search-Planner/README.md

 # Advanced-Search-Planner-
-Implementation of a custom search planner for autonomous robots
+Implementation of a custom search planner and straight line planner for autonomous robots